-When her brother decides to ditch for a couple weeks in London, Viola heads over to his elite boarding school, disguises herself as him, and proceeds to fall for one of her soccer teammates.
-Little does she realize she's not the only one with romantic troubles, as she, as he, gets in the middle of a series of intermingled love affairs.
+When her brother decides to ditch for a couple weeks, Viola heads over to his elite boarding school, disguised as him, and proceeds to fall for one of his soccer teammates, and soon learns she's not the only one with romantic troubles.

-Undercover FBI agent Gracie Hart shows no signs of having any femininity in her demeanor or appearance.
-Generally a bright and capable agent, she is in trouble at work when she makes an error in judgment in a case which results in a near disaster.
+Undercover F.B.I.
+Agent Gracie Hart shows no signs of having any femininity in her demeanor or appearance.
+Generally a bright and capable Agent, she is in trouble at work when she makes an error in judgment in a case which results in a near disaster.
 As such, one of her by-the-books colleagues, Eric Matthews, who has never shown any inclination of thinking outside the box, is assigned to lead the high profile case of a terrorist coined The Citizen instead of her, while she is facing possible disciplinary action.
 Gracie pieces together the evidence to determine that The Citizen's next target will be the Miss United States beauty pageant.
 The pageant represents everything that Gracie abhors.
-Despite Gracie's mannish demeanor, Eric, with no other undercover female agent remotely fitting the demographic, assigns her to go undercover as a pageant contestant to see if she can flush out The Citizen, who is perhaps one of the other contestants.
-Although the pageant administration, led by former ...Written by
+Despite Gracie's mannish demeanor, Eric, with no other undercover female Agent remotely fitting the demographic, assigns her to go undercover as a pageant contestant to see if she can flush out The Citizen, who is perhaps one of the other contestants.
+Although the pageant administration, led by ...Written by

 4 of 4 people found this review helpful.